iocafe/iocafe-doc/source/api-reference/technical/191206-streaming-data-trough-iocom.rst

         if "cmd" is IOC_STREAM_COMPLETED, set "state" = IOC_STREAM_IDLE.

 ** Error handling note
-This strem transfer doesn't include any error handling, like if writing to flash fails.
+This stream transfer doesn't include any error handling, like if writing to flash fails.
 Use separate signals for error handling or embed error information into stream.
 This is to keep stream transfer as simple as possible.

 "state"